C2SM/git-course/beginner/Exercise_4_workflow_gitignore.md

 init_repo_empty_schedule
 ```

-2. Init the folder as a Git repository
+2. Initialise the folder as a Git repository.

-3. Execute `ls -a` to also see the hidden Git folder.

-### Practice typical Git workflow

-The following changes should be done in the *conference_planning.txt* file.
+3. Add and commit the *conference_schedule.txt* file.

-1. Add a talk, coffee break, workshop to your schedule.
+4. Add a talk, coffee break, workshop to your schedule.
-2. Add and commit your changes.
+5. Add and commit your changes.
-3. The workshop has been canceled and we will have a poster session instead.
+6. The workshop has been canceled and we will have a poster session instead.
 Adjust your document accordingly.
-4. Add and commit the changes.
+7. Add and commit the changes.
 We continue to plan.
-5. Add a lunch break, another talk and a second poster session to the schedule and commit your changes.
+8. Add a lunch break, another talk and a second poster session to the schedule and commit your changes.
-6. Check if all of your changes are really tracked by Git by checking the status und the history.
+9. Check if all of your changes are really tracked by Git by checking the status und the history.

 If you don't have any untracked changes in your repository, proceed to the next part of this exercise.

-**It is late at night and your concentration is not very high...**
+### It is late at night and your concentration is not very high...

 1. By accident you delete all of your existing files...